Give notice of a marriage or civil partnership

 - an original death certificate of former spouse or civil partner, with a third-party translation if not in English.

-Foreign divorces are subject to a clearance fee of £75 if sent to the General Register Office and £50 if the Register Office have the authority to clear it.
+Foreign divorces are subject to a clearance fee of £75 if sent to the General Register Office and £50 if the Register Office has the authority to clear it.

 Giving notice in a different borough to your ceremony